Generative Artificial Intelligence in the Classroom: FAQ’s

 • Have an understanding that while you can use these tools to create content, you may not own or hold copyright in the works generated.

 • Be mindful of what you input into tools: never input confidential information or intellectual property you do not have the rights or permissions to (e.g., do not submit student work or questions without their permission).
-All content entered may become part of the tool’s dataset and may inadvertently resurface in response to other prompts.
+All content entered may become part of the tool’s dataset and may inadvertently resurface in response to other prompts (tools like the protected version of Microsoft Copilot are an exception to this).

 • Review the terms of service of each tool, which will establish terms of use and ownership of inputs and outputs (for example, view the Terms of Use for OpenAI).
 Note that terms of use are subject to change without notice.